 University records are important assets of Dalhousie University and are defined as information—regardless of format or medium—that is created, received and maintained by the university and provides evidence of its transactions or activities.

-University records are usually managed within a records management framework that supports the information governance throughout a record’s life cycle from its creation or receipt, maintenance and use, and ultimate disposition.
-The University Records Management Policy was approved by Dalhousie President Dr. Richard Florizone on November 29, 2016.
+These records are to be managed within a records management framework that supports information governance throughout a record’s life cycle, from its creation or receipt, maintenance and use, to its ultimate disposition.
+The Records Management Program and staff have the tools and training to help you to achieve this.

 The Records Management Program will help you to:

 - Identify administrative records

 - Ascertain how long different types of records are retained

 - Know what to do after the records are no longer required